top of page

 Public Good Provision And Optimal Taxation in a Hidden Income World

 Abstract Since Mirrlees' seminal work in 1971, the literature on optimal taxation has extensively debated the progressivity of income taxes.
-While it might seem appealing to impose higher taxes on wealthier individuals, various frictions, such as incomplete information, can result in optimal tax policies that are not necessarily progressive.
+While imposing higher taxes on wealthier individuals might seem appealing, various frictions, such as incomplete information, can result in optimal tax policies that are not necessarily progressive.
 This paper introduces a new dimension to this discussion: the role of informality.
 Informality allows individuals to earn income while concealing it from tax authorities.
-Although informal jobs typically yield lower incomes, high tax rates can incentivize individuals to shift from formal employment, where income is observable and taxable, to informal employment.
-I propose a public good contribution framework to analyze this scenario, showing that in the absence of informality, the optimal tax schedule is progressive.
-However, when informality is an available option, the optimal tax structure becomes concave, with flat marginal taxes at higher income levels, to prevent wealthier individuals from evading taxes by transitioning to the informal sector.
+Although informal jobs typically yield lower incomes, high tax rates can incentivize individuals to shift from formal employment, where income is observable and taxable, to informal jobs.
+I propose a public good contribution framework to analyze this scenario, showing that the optimal tax schedule is progressive in the absence of informality.
+However, when informality is available, the optimal tax structure becomes concave, with flat marginal taxes at higher income levels, to prevent wealthier individuals from evading taxes by transitioning to the informal sector.

 Slides